BlackNetworkBit/moodle-block_userlist/README.txt

-This moodle plugin can be added to course's to view the members.
+This moodle plugin can be added to course's to download the members.
-It only list the students !
+It only downloads the list of the students !